 The Master’s Program in Molecular Medicine is able to accept twenty new students for the Program each year.
 We receive many hundreds of applications from all over the world.
 The admissions committee carefully reviews each application, and aims to get its decision out within six weeks after the application portal closed.

 You are here:

-While we are more than happy to answer any questions you may have about the Program or the admissions process, we strongly encourage you to read through our entire website (including information in PDF files that can be read online or downloaded to your computer) before you contact us with your questions.
-We receive a great deal of email from perspective students asking questions the answers to which are clearly available on these pages.
+While we are more than happy to answer any questions you may have about the program or the admissions process, we strongly encourage you to read through our entire website (including information in PDF files that can be read online or downloaded to your computer) before you contact us with your questions.
+We receive a great deal of email from prospective students asking questions the answers to which are clearly available on these pages.
 So save us time (and increase your chances of being accepted) by first reading all the information that pertains to you before you contact us.

 That said, the admissions office welcomes any questions you may have that are not answered already on our website.
 Your questions will help us to update our webpage and thus answer questions that no doubt other perspective students will also have.
-If you wish to contact us please send an email to admissions-molmed(at)charite.de.
+If you wish to contact us please send an email to firstname.lastname@example.org.

 "I selected this program because it combines a medical background with research.
 That's why I applied, and that is really the way it is.
 It also prepares you well for the PhD because you learn to analyze your own research, not just hear a professor's analysis of someone else's work, and you are required to present your analysis of different projects in multiple, professional presentations .
 You don't find this in other master's programs and it is essential if you want to go on to the PhD."